sguox002/leetcode/leetcode-all.md

 just simulate the deque
 ->>

+<<-239	Sliding Window Maximum    		44.1%	Hard
+deque monotonic.
+->>

+<<-862	Shortest Subarray with Sum at Least K    		24.9%	Hard
+find the length.
+- prefix sum and record its index and sorted in map then binary search.
+O(nlogn)
+- use deque to get O(N). monotonic decreasing deque (larger and old value are discarded) ->>

 ## heap: priority-queue, set, map
-heap is tree based. priority_queue uses array to represent a tree structure (complete tree)
+heap is tree based. priority_queue uses array to represent a tree structure (complete tree). priority_queue can only access the top, however set/map can access any elements.

 <<-295	Find Median from Data Stream    		45.8%	Hard
 keep left and right, left max heap, right min heap. left.size-right.size()<=1
 ->>

 <<-347	Top K Frequent Elements    		61.9%	Medium	->>

 <<-358	Rearrange String k Distance Apart    		35.4%	Hard
 rearrange the string so that identical char are at least k distance. hashmap to get the frequency